theogravity/codius-hello-world/README.md

 ...

-# It died here on my local machine because I didn't have a proper moneyd setup I think
+# It died here on my local machine because I didn't have a proper moneyd setup I think.
-# What I did instead was:
-# - copy the contents of the codius-manifest.json file
-# - logged into the Codius server as non-root
-# - Installed a local copy of node.js using nvm
-# - Installed a local global copy of codius, eg `npm i codius -g`
-# - Created a codius-manifest.json file and copied the contents from step 1 into it and saved
-# - Ran DEBUG=* codius upload codius-manifest.json --host ${CODIUS_HOST} --duration 200
-# - Replace ${CODIUS_HOST} with the target host, eg https://codius.theogravity.com
-# - For some reason, it always takes two attempts to work
+# See the next section in the readme on how to deal with this
 ```

 If you succeed, you'll get something like: